xtourmaline/social-network-api/README.md

-API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list

-# E-Commerce Backend
+# Social Network API

 ## Description

 Welcome to the Social Network API!
 This API is designed to serve as the backend for a social network web application, allowing users to share their thoughts, react to friends' thoughts, and create a friend list.
 Built with Node.js and Express.js, this API utilizes a NoSQL database to efficiently manage user data and relationships.

-Watch a demo of my application [here](https://drive.google.com/file/d/1ajig7-RD86fq_DoZydnLM_uVvCfUfbYJ/view?usp=sharing)!
+Watch a demo of my application [here](https://drive.google.com/file/d/181I3pyb5ig7lLd_mKDMt3yZfCeFfGAby/view?usp=sharing)!

 ## Table of Contents